-Making use of high-quality research enables graduates to base recommendations and education on up-to-date nutritional information, as opposed to relying solely on outdated information such as the Australian Dietary Guidelines (ADGs), which were created with the 'one size fits all' generalised approach.
+Making use of high-quality research enables graduates to base recommendations and education on current nutritional information, as opposed to relying solely on outdated information such as the Australian Dietary Guidelines (ADGs), which were created with the 'one size fits all' generalised approach to population-level health.

-The ADGs were last updated in 2013, and therefore do not take into account the nutrition research and updates which have come to fruition since this time.
+The ADGs were last updated in 2013, and therefore do not consider the nutrition research and updates which have come to fruition since this time.
 As it can take decades for guidelines to be updated, and with the continuous emergence of relevant nutritional information, it is best practice to utilise updated research in addition to the ADGs.